 Exploring the main streets of Key West

 The two main streets in Old Town, Duval and Whitehead, offer a lot of fun attractions and great contrasts.
-Exploration of both when visiting Key West is needed to fully grasp what the island is about.
+Duval Street and Whitehead Street are parallel streets that cross Key West.
+If you get to know them, and the contrasts they offer, you get an understanding of what the island is all about.
 While Duval Street is the famous and buzzing street, the more low profile Whitehead shows another side of the quirkiness that defines Key West.

 Duval Street is the centre of attention, and it goes north to south, from the Atlantic Ocean down south to the Gulf of Mexico.